polyphony-chat/.github/CODE_OF_CONDUCT.md

+# Contributor Code of Conduct

-# Contributor Covenant Code of Conduct
+This code of conduct document is based on the Contributor Covenant Code of Conduct

 ## Our Pledge